jreisinger/docs/data/notes/sec/go-tls.md

 Keys and certificates

-* public key - can be freely distributed, used to encrypt a message or verify a signature
+* public key - used to encrypt a message or verify a signature
-* private key - must be kept secret, used to decrypt or sign a message
+* private (secret) key - used to decrypt or sign a message

 to share public keys you might need a trusted 3rd pary -> certificate authority (CA)